Image credit: Steve Ryan (Acme Fire Cult)

 FUN BRUNCH: SNACKBAR

 Time to break up with avo & poached eggs.
-Pickling whizz and comfort food queen Freddie Janssen devotes her brunch menu at Snackbar to mouthwatering plates from across the globe – try the Singaporean version of dippy soldiers with kaya toast and onsen egg; or bust a hangover with the kimcheese croisant, oozing with melted Montgomery cheddar.
+Pickling whizz and comfort food queen Freddie Janssen devotes her brunch menu at Snackbar to mouthwatering plates from across the globe – try the Singaporean version of dippy soldiers with kaya toast and onsen egg; or bust a hangover with the kimcheese croissant, oozing with melted Montgomery cheddar.
 Ready to hit the sauce again?
-Go bottomless on Sundays with Bloody Maries, Rhubarb Fizz cocktails, and their legendary gooey butter cake.
+Go for one of the best bottomless brunches in London on Sundays with bloody Marys, rhubarb fizz cocktails, and their legendary gooey butter cake.

 Address: 20 Dalston Lane, London E8 3AZ | Book here

-It’s the latest edition to Mildred’s burgeoning vegetarian empire.
-First opening back in Soho in 1988, they now have four restaurants across London, all serving the same globally-inspired menu perfected over the past thirty years.
-It’s ideal for a casual weekend brunch or an early evening dinner that won’t break the bank.
+Mildreds is a modern arm of Mildred’s burgeoning vegan empire.
+First opening back in Soho in 1988, they now have five restaurants across London, all serving the same globally-inspired menu perfected over the past thirty years.
+It’s ideal for a casual weekend brunch (they serve some of London’s best vegan breakfasts) or an early evening dinner that won’t break the bank.

 Address: Thomas Tower, 1 Dalston Square, Dalston, East London, E8 3GU | Book here

 Looking to make an evening of it?
-Why not have a drink down in Shoreditch first.
+Why not have a drink in one of the best bars in Shoreditch first.